Member BenefitsCost Savings

 There’s a lot to know as a consumer of health insurance.
 When you enroll in a health plan, it can feel like a strange vocabulary with words like deductible, out-of-pocket limit, coinsurance, and provider network.

 We’re here to help you understand the terminology and use it to get the most out of your health plan.
-Today we’ll unravel provider network, because once you know how to navigate it, you’ll save money and gain peace of mind.
+Today we’ll unravel provider network.

 The Basics